 - Booking required

 Register in advance for this workshop using this LINK.
-After registering, you will receive a confirmation email containing information about joining the meeting.
+After registering, you will receive a confirmation email containing information about joining the event.

-Suitable for those familiar with the mindfulness of breathing and metta bhavana practices, complete beginners to drawing or those with experience in drawing who’d like to explore their practice in this way.
-All you need is a biro pen and the back of an envelope! and two or three things from home e.g. a shell/rock/feather/flowers/wood… that you find interesting, or that have meaning for you.
+This event is suitable for complete beginners to drawing and mindfulness as well as those with experience in either/both disciplines who’d like to explore their practice in a new way.
+All you need is a biro pen and the back of three envelopes!, a mirror and a photograph of someone you love.
 If you have other drawing materials e.g. pencils, paper, pencil sharpener, eraser, charcoal, then bring them too!